imeemalabonga/imeemalabonga.github.io/README.md

 ## Personal Blog

 ### Owner
-**The Aging Millennial** (Nov 2017 - Present)<br />
+**The Aging Millennial** (November 2017 - Present)<br />
 _A personal blog I created, continuing from my previous, now defunct personal blogs Rocker-Girl.net (2002-2006) and ImeeRocks.net (2006-2014)_
-- Writes blog posts about travel, lifestyle, beauty, skincare, hair, and various other personal experiences
+- Writes blog posts about travel, lifestyle, beauty, skincare, hair, and various other personal experiences.
-- Writes product reviews on the blog, as well as on Instagram and other partner brands' websites
+- Writes product reviews on the blog, as well as on Instagram and other partner brands' websites.
-- Creates video tutorials for YouTube (and formerly also Instagram TV), mainly for hair products and wigs
+- Creates video tutorials for YouTube (and formerly also Instagram TV), mainly for hair products and wigs.
-- Creates web content for various social media in partnership with brands
+- Creates web content for various social media in partnership with brands.
-- Manages WordPress - themes, plugins, and occasional backend development
+- Manages WordPress - themes, plugins, and occasional backend development.

 ##  Web Content Development Experience